 Why do you need an asset tag?

-An asset tag assigns a unique number to whichever asset it gets applied.
+An asset tag assigns a unique number to whichever asset it gets applied to.
 When done correctly, the asset tag acts as a license plate for that asset.
-The license plate number is associated in the backend database with all the important information about that particular asset, i.e., how old the asset is, how much the asset cost, maintenance records for the asset, and even who the asset is assigned to - all from that one asset number.
+The license plate number is associated in the backend database with all the important information about that particular asset, i.e., how old the asset is, how much the asset costs, maintenance records for the asset, and even who the asset is assigned to - all from that one asset number.

 Wow, where should I begin with this one?
 First, it is important to understand that not all asset tags are created equal.
 Therefore, to select the one that will meet the needs of the application, we must first define our objective and assess the environment to which the asset tag will be exposed.